Kepsondiaz/Kepsondiaz/README.md

   - I'm from Senegal West Africa 🇸🇳.
   - Freelancer.
-  - Backend Lover
+  - Laravel and VueJs.
-  - Laravel lover
+  - Tall stack.
   - Love the variety of coffee no matter instant coffee or manual brew.

  #  🛠 Technologies & Tools